 I will write the Federal Trade Commission, the attorney general's office, the media, and the governmental licensure agencies that allowed Sears to steal from consumers, in this manner.
 Adrian Davieson

-Review about: Sears Tv Repair.
+Product or Service Mentioned: Sears Tv Repair.

 Reason of review: Poor customer service.